Jay2645/Unreal-Polygonal-Map-Gen/README.md

 * More in-editor visualizations would be nice -- for example, seeing a view of the moisture distribution, or what biomes are where, or general debugging stuff like that.

 * There should be a way to have the generator select a number of "player start" positions, so that the player always gets placed in a playable spot.

+* Some of the map needs to be "cleaned up" -- there are random "spikes" which randomly occur along water edges for some reason, as an example.

+* I still don't like how UPolygonMap handles its graph data objects.
+Essentially, right now everything is stored as an index to an array contained within the UPolygonMap object.
+I'd like to have them all be pointers to the actual elements in that array, but as it stands Unreal's `TArray` class (to my knowledge) doesn't support that behavior.
+Everything is thus accessed by indices to avoid any problems with mistakenly "cloning" graph objects.